 A number of medical journals have published articles strongly advising against children consuming energy drinks – and even sports drinks – and now the government has introduced new legislation aimed at cautioning consumers about drinking highly caffeinated soft drinks.

-There is no legislated limit to the amount of caffeine which these drinks may contain, but those which contain more than 150mg of caffeine per litre will have to have the words “high caffeine content” as a “clearly legible message” on the front panel on the label.
+There is no legislated limit to the amount of caffeine which these drinks may contain, but those which contain more than 150mg of caffeine per litre, shall have to declare the words “High Caffeine Content” as a “clearly legible message” on the front panel on the label.

 The caffeine content of SA’s energy drink brands ranges vary widely.
 Bioplus is 150mg a litre, while Monster is 350mg a litre.